White League

-The White League, also known as the White Man's League, was a white paramilitary terrorist organization started in the Southern United States in 1874 to intimidate freedmen into not voting and prevent Republican Party political organizing.
+The White League, also known as the White Man's League, was a white supremacist paramilitary terrorist organization started in the Southern United States in 1874 to intimidate freedmen (emancipated Black former slaves) into not voting and prevent Republican Party political organizing, while also being supported by regional elements of the Democratic Party.
 Its first chapter was formed in Grant Parish, Louisiana, and neighboring parishes and was made up of many of the Confederate veterans who had participated in the Colfax massacre in April 1873.
 Chapters were soon founded in New Orleans and other areas of the state.

-Members of the White League were absorbed into the state militias and the National Guard.

 History

-Although sometimes linked to the secret vigilante groups the Ku Klux Klan and Knights of the White Camelia, the White League and other paramilitary groups of the later 1870s marked a significant change.
-They operated openly in communities, solicited coverage from newspapers, and the men's identities were generally known.
+Although sometimes linked to the secret vigilante groups the Ku Klux Klan and Knights of the White Camelia, the White League and other paramilitary groups of the later 1870s worked quite differently.
+They operated openly, solicited coverage from newspapers, and the men's identities were generally known.
 Similar paramilitary groups were chapters of the Red Shirts, started in Mississippi in 1875 and active also in North and South Carolina.
-They had explicit political goals to overthrow the Reconstruction government.
-They directed their activities toward intimidation and removal of Northern and African American Republican candidates and officeholders.
+Their explicit political goal was to overthrow the Reconstruction government, and to do so they directed their activities toward intimidation and removal of Northern and African American Republican candidates and officeholders.
 Made up of well-armed Confederate veterans, they worked to turn Republicans out of office, disrupt their political organizing, and use force to intimidate and terrorize freedmen to keep them from the polls.
-Backers helped finance purchases of up-to-date arms: Winchester rifles, Colt revolvers and Prussian needle guns.
+Backers helped finance purchases of up-to-date arms: Winchester rifles, Colt revolvers, and Prussian needle guns.

-Some sources charge the White League with culpability for the Colfax Massacre of 1873, but the organization was not established under that name until March 1874.
-Christopher Columbus Nash, a Confederate veteran, former prisoner of war at Johnson's Island in Ohio, and the former sheriff of Grant Parish, led companies of white militia at Colfax to oust Republican officeholders and African Americans defending the courthouse; his forces murdered up to 150 African Americans in the Colfax Massacre, an event in which three white men were killed, one possibly by friendly fire.

-The first unit of the White League, founded in 1874, was composed of members of Nash's force, mostly Confederate veterans who had participated in the Colfax Massacre.
+The first unit of the White League, founded in 1874, was composed of members of Christopher Columbus Nash's force, mostly Confederate veterans who had participated in the Colfax Massacre.
 It expressed its purpose to defend a "hereditary civilization and Christianity menaced by a stupid Africanization."

 In 1874, White League members murdered Julie Hayden, a 17-year-old African American girl who was working as a schoolteacher in Hartsville, Tennessee.